-Each such supervisors will prepare a report at the end of each rotational assignment or at least every six (6) months to the department manager supervisor assigned to the apprentice on the work and progress of the apprentices under their supervision.
+A member of the Joint Apprentice Committee will work with the supervisor and apprentice to prepare a report at the end of each rotational assignment or at least every six (6) months.
+The progress report will be signed off by the supervisor responsible for the apprentice and sent to the department manager assigned to the apprentice on the work and progress of the apprentices during the rotational assignment.
 These reports will be submitted to the Joint Apprenticeship Committee for its review and approval or disapproval.